kevinslin/seed-xkcd/vault/xkcd.xkcd-goes-to-the-airport.md

   license: Creative Commons 2.5
 ---
 ![Under three ounces, but it stains panties.](https://imgs.xkcd.com/comics/xkcd_goes_to_the_airport.png)
+> "xkcd Goes to the Airport", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript
 [[Standing outside the Airport.
 There is a sign saying "Airport" and a plane in the background.]]